cronitorio/cronitor-kubernetes/README.md

 for telemetry events.
 * Pods can have more than one container, and so there may be more than one exit code.
 What should we do for exit code selection?
+* Allow selecting existing monitors in Cronitor for use as a CronJob by using a monitor ID as an annotation?

 General notes:
 * Jobs / CronJobs without a backoffLimit that are failing will retry indefinitely.
 A "failure" event never occurs, so